 Canada Research Chairs

 The Canada Research Chairs program was created by the federal government in 2000, to attract and retain top researchers.
 Tier 1 and Tier 2 CRCs are nominated by universities, but must also be confirmed by their peers as being exceptional researchers and potential leaders — even world leaders — in their field.
-There are 12 CRCs at Brock:
+The Canada Research Chair holders at Brock are:

 • John Bonnett, CRC in Digital Humanities, came to Brock in 2005 from the National Research Council.
 “My research explores how the computer can be used to support expression, analysis and teaching in history.
 Its purpose is to produce new ways to tell stories in virtual worlds, new modes of content creation to show how and where Canadians lived, worked and played in the past.”